Low testosterone (hypogonadism)

 The disproportionate increase of the limbs (arms and legs) compared to the torso

 Breast tissue growth (gynecomastia)

-In adult males, hypogonadism can change some male-specific physical characteristics and decrease fertility.
+Hypogonadism can change some male-specific physical characteristics in adult males and decrease fertility.
 Symptoms can include:

 Poor sexual desire